ByAldon/WordPress/SECURITY.md

 ## 3. Usage & License

-All JOLT projects in this repository are related to WordPress and are subject to the GNU General Public License (GPL), as required by WordPress.
+All Aldon projects in this repository are related to WordPress and are subject to the GNU General Public License (GPL), as required by WordPress.

 - **Permitted Use:**
   - You are free to use, study, modify, and redistribute the code, as long as you comply with the terms of the GPL.